Viewfinder Camera DatabaseUPDATED

 Export the preview, high resolution images (JPG or RAW), or all of them to Photos automatically when view packages are stored in the app's catalog.

-Previews or high resolution images (JPG or RAW) can be exported to Photos either individually, or in bulk.
+Previews or high resolution images (JPG or RAW) can be exported to Photos or other apps either individually, or in bulk.

 You can select the name of the album in Photos where all the exported images go.